debug-ml-iclr2019/debug-ml-iclr2019.github.io/README.md

 - **Best practices** for debugging large-scale ML systems: What are standardized best practices for debugging large-scale ML systems?
 What are existing tools, software, and hardware, and how might they be improved?

+- **Domain-specific nuances** of debugging ML models in healthcare, criminal justice, public policy, education, and other social good applications.

 See a [list of references](https://docs.google.com/document/d/1rhkYP23XBygwVPJRZTzU0x98wB-NxvQ_yd-pFbplEzE).

 ## Organizers